Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 Saturday, December 26, 2020

-HeroQuest is one of those ST games I've seen mentioned many times yet, never bothered with it.
+HeroQuest is one of those games I've seen mentioned many times, yet never bothered with it.
 That's probably because it's a board game and I'm not exactly a fan of those (except Monopoly!).
 The ST adaptation is modelled on that turn-based board game and retains a similar look using an isometric perspective.
-So, having never experienced Hero Quest, I attacked it with a fresh pair of eyes not knowing what to expect.
+So, having never experienced Hero Quest, I attacked it with a fresh pair of eyes, not knowing what to expect.

 Our adventure takes place in Morcar's castle.
-He's an evil wizard with an army of monsters: Orcs, Zombies, Mummys, Goblins, etc. Four valiant warriors have signed up for 13 torturous quests to defeat him.
-That means plunging the castle's depths to battle monsters, avoiding hidden traps, and grabbing loot or anything else that might heed the journey.
+He's an evil wizard with an army of monsters: Orcs, Zombies, Mummies, Goblins, etc. Four valiant warriors have signed up for 13 torturous quests to defeat him.
+That means plunging the castle's depths to do battle, avoid hidden traps, and grab loot or anything else that might aid the journey.
 Let's be honest, whatever the story, I'm in.
 Now, where did I put my sword?

 Before beginning, we need to see a couple of screenshots.
 What glorious isometric graphics...

-This is when being a midget helps, sneak up on your prey and club him to death!
+This is when being a midget helps: sneak up on your prey, and club him!

 The Barbarian is built for strength and is a trooper during the bloodiest of melee battles.
 Stumpy the dwarf is quite strong and also the crafty one of the bunch who uses handy skills to compensate his shortcomings.
 Elves and Wizards are physically weaker but the clever lads of the group.
 They use their brains to cast an array of magical spells without running the risk of having to get up close and personal.

 Whether you're solo or not, there is an option to choose other characters instead of heading out as the Lone Ranger.
-It's optional but, there are benefits of having friends accompany you on the journey into the castle's terrors.
-It's here that you can also name your plucky hero and spend cash in the shop to buy weapons, armour, etc. Finally, there is the possibility to nurse a tired adventurer back to full health, but at what cost?
+It's optional, but there are benefits to having friends accompany you on the journey into the castle's terrors.
+It's here that you can also name your plucky hero and spend cash in the shop to buy weapons, armour, etc. Finally, there is the possibility of nursing a tired adventurer back to full health, but at what cost?

 I suggest playing with two characters: the Barbarian is rock solid and the Elf is an all-rounder who offers the chance to experiment with magic.
 Umm, the Dwarf is a good option with traps or if something is blocking the way.
 The Wizard?
 Well, superb with spells but too squishy for my liking!